 Example: Judy is due to have a baby in February.
 Judy may submit a pre-claim for FTB and/or PLP 97 days before her expected due date in February.
 Judy's entitlement for any of the payments will however be determined after the baby is born and she has provided any additional required information to Centrelink.
 However, Judy may choose to wait until her baby is born to make a claim.

-If a person is receiving FTB by instalment and claims FTB for an additional child (e.g. a newborn child) this is a variation to the individual's rate of FTB and the policy relating to non-income related circumstances needs to be followed.
+If a person is receiving FTB by instalment and claims FTB for an additional child (for example, a newborn child) this is a variation to the individual's rate of FTB and the policy relating to non-income related circumstances needs to be followed.